LEARNING THEORY EXPLANATION OF ATTACHMENT

 However, with animal research, we may not be able to generalise such findings to humans as the behaviour may vary greatly due to differences in intelligence, awareness and emotions between humans and animals.
 Therefore, such studies may lack external validity to wider generalisation and are considered reductionist for attempting to present an oversimplified version of human behaviour through animals.
 Behaviourists would argue that our core behaviour patterns are the same; therefore, generalisation from animals does apply as we share approximately 94% of our genetics with monkeys.

 Ethical issues also arise with research such as Harlow’s study as baby monkeys were isolated for up to 12 months, with some even dying due to stress-related anorexia brought about due to isolation.
-This highlights how cruel Harlow’s study was purely in the name of understanding attachment behaviour and is questionable as to whether we learned anything meaningful from such cruelty to highlight attachment, which was not a learnt response.
+This highlights how cruel Harlow’s study was purely in the name of understanding attachment behaviour, and it is questionable as to whether we learned anything meaningful from such cruelty to highlight attachment, which was not a learnt response.

 Previous